curbside Chipping Guidelines

-Over the past ten years, TDFPD has spoken with thousands of homeowners about defensible space and wildfire prevention, and we have heard that disposing of slash, cut limbs, brush and pine needles is the most significant impediment people have to creating adequate defensible space.
-In response, the Zephyr Crew will run our community chipping program from approximately May through October of each year.
+Over the past ten years, TDFPD has spoken with thousands of homeowners about defensible space and wildfire prevention, and we have heard that disposing of slash, cut limbs, brush, and pine needles are the most significant impediment homeowners have to create adequate defensible space.
+In response, the Zephyr Crew will run our community curbside chipping program from approximately May through October of each year.

 Please note the following guidelines when requesting this service: